This file portion of www.watertownhistory.org website

 1859

-22/WD The corner stone of the
+09 22 The corner stone of the

-new church edifice, to be erected by the members of St. Paul’s Episcopal Church
+new church edifice, to be erected by the members of St. Paul’s Episcopal church

 in this city, will be laid on this Thursday morning, at half past 9